 - Never assume that any email is private, and never send confidential, personal, or health‑related information using the Student Email system.

 What do I do if I do not want my emails or data stored on the cloud?

-If you do not want the Red River College offering of Office 365 for your student email account, you must submit a Case Log requesting an on‑premise (on prem) mailbox for use while you are a student at Red River College.
-This mailbox will be fully functional to allow you to communicate properly with the College and your Instructors, but it will not have all the same features or mailbox size limits being offered as part of the Office 365 Student Email service.
+If you do not want to use Office 365 for your student email account, you must submit an IT support request using the ITS Service Desk webpage and request an on‑premise (on‑prem) mailbox for use while you are a student at Red River College Polytechnic.
+An on‑prem mailbox is fully functional and allows you to communicate with the College and your Instructors, but it will not have the same features or mailbox size limits as the Office 365 student email service.